Updated March 2018

 Two Henry’s Brewing / Keel & Curley Winery

 What originated as a blueberry farm in Plant City has since morphed into a one-stop shop tasting room for craft beer, berry wines, and ciders.
 The Belleview Biltmore Blueberry Vanilla Wheat is a crisp, refreshing blueberry beer.
 Also worth trying is a sample of the Jalapeno Blueberry Porter, a unique spin on berry beer with a slight kick.
-Several blueberry wines are also available by the bottle and glass.
+Several blueberry wines are also available by the bottle and glass and food is available if you’re hungry.

 Dragonfly Robata Grill & Sushi